RawanOs/BorrwoBook/README.md

  - Get all borrowers / specific borrower using ID
  - Delete a borrowed book /  a borrower
  - Update a borrowed book Info / a borrower info
- -Add a new borrowed book / a borrower
+ - Add a new borrowed book / a borrower

 ### Technologies: